jstnlii/Gmail-blocker/README.md

 ## Disclaimer

-- Handle the script with caution, since it is dealing with permanent deletions.
+- Edit the script with caution, as it is dealing with permanent deletions.
-- Use this script at your own risk.
-Double-check the configuration and ensure it meets your requirements before deploying.